Empress You

-Empress Feng (died 23 February 499), formally Empress You (幽皇后, literally "the lonely empress"), was an empress of the Xianbei-led Chinese Northern Wei dynasty.
+Empress Feng (died c.late April 499), formally Empress You (幽皇后, literally "the lonely empress"), was an empress of the Xianbei-led Chinese Northern Wei dynasty.
 She was the second empress of Emperor Xiaowen.

 Early life

 It is not known when Lady Feng was born.
+(Note: However, her birth year should be before 476, as Lady Feng was more than 13 years old when she was sent home about a year before Empress Dowager Feng died.)
 She was a daughter of Feng Xi (馮熙) the Prince of Changli, who was a brother of the powerful Grand Empress Dowager Feng, the wife of Emperor Wencheng and regent over his son Emperor Xianwen and grandson Emperor Xiaowen.
-(Through her father, she was therefore also a great-granddaughter of the Northern Yan emperor Feng Hong.)
+(Note: Through her father, she was therefore also a great-granddaughter of the last Northern Yan emperor Feng Hong.)
 Her mother was Feng Xi's concubine Lady Chang.
 When she was 13, Grand Empress Dowager Feng selected her and a sister of hers to be Emperor Xiaowen's concubines.
-Both were favored by Emperor Xiaowen, but her sister soon died of an illness, and she herself grew ill (maybe of smallpox) and was sent back to her home.
+Both were favored by Emperor Xiaowen, but her sister soon died of an illness.
+In c.489, she herself grew ill (maybe of smallpox) and was sent back to her home.
+(Note: Lady Feng's biographies in both Book of Wei and History of the Northern Dynasties recorded that about a year after she was sent home, Empress Dowager Feng died (in October 490).)
 She subsequently became a Buddhist nun, but was said to have been sexually immoral during this timespan as well.

 On 19 May 493, Lady Feng's younger sister by a different mother (probably Feng Xi's wife Princess Boling), the future Empress Xiaowenfei, became Emperor Xiaowen's empress.
 Subsequently, Emperor Xiaowen, perhaps through Empress Xiaowenfei, found out that Lady Feng had recovered from her illness, and took her back into the palace as an imperial consort, with the title Zhaoyi of the Left (左昭儀).
 She became Emperor Xiaowen's favorite again.
 Because Feng Zhaoyi was Emperor Xiaowen's concubine earlier and was an older sister, she refused to submit to Empress Xiaowenfei and tried to undermine Empress Xiaowenfei's position as an empress, including accusing Empress Xiaowenfei of disobeying Emperor Xiaowen's Sinicization regime.
 In c.August 496, Emperor Xiaowen deposed Empress Xiaowenfei.
 On 22 August 497, he created Feng Zhaoyi empress.